 We're the Days!
-A San Diego based family that lives on a small farm and loves to explore the world around us.
+A Boise-based homeschooling family that lives on a small farm, flips homes and RV travels in our spare time, and loves to explore the world around us.
 We started off as a pair and have spent the last eight years building and learning this whole “family thing.”
 We knew there would be trials and tribulations as well as successes and great expectations along the way.
 See what I did there?
 That's why we banked on what we knew: we can always count on each other.

 We started a Family Travel Blog

 We never actually set out to create a family travel blog.

 In 2009, Chelsea was buried and chained deep in the bowels of an online marketing goblin.
 Terrifying, I know.
 This machine was a heartless beast spewing out widgety marketing phlegm for an online home decor brand.
 Chelsea learned a lot about marketing along the way, but unfortunately also learned how dictator-like leadership can stifle creative efforts and spirits.
 So Chelsea decided to make a change.

 Into the DARK and OUT Again

 Meanwhile, I volunteered to explore the more ‘seedy' side of things.
 After graduating from UCLA – having played football the whole time – I could not imagine life in a cubicle.

 Solving problems was fun for me, communications was easy, and I found conflict to be a fascinating subject.
 It sounds strange, but there was a deep drive within me to understand what made people decide that they could or could not get along.
 I majored in Political Science and emphasized my study in International Politics.
 Understanding things like ‘realistic power,' detente, MAD (Kissinger's philosophy of Mutually Assured Destruction) and Game Theory actually really came in handy when handling 911 calls.